diiiiana99/SheTrades/README.md

 # Demos:

-Full Video is at - https://mysterious-forest-31007.herokuapp.com/
+Full demo is at - https://mysterious-forest-31007.herokuapp.com/

 #